 Heading towards Wembley

-1977 - Joey Jones netted his third and last goal for the reds as we beat Derby County 3-1 at Anfield.
-Kevin Hector scored his fourth and final past us, with John Toshack and Kevin Keegan both also on target.
+1977 – John Toshack scored his 96th and final reds goal as we beat Derby County 3-1 at Anfield with Joey Jones on target for the third and last time.
+Kevin Hector scored his fourth and final past us, with Kevin Keegan also on target.

 First time at Old Trafford